erikefernandes40/nest-mercado-livre/README.md

 # Run the application
 $ docker-compose up

+# Create data in the database
+$ yarn prisma db seed

 # The server will start on port:3003 - access <http://localhost:3003>

 ### 🛠 Tecnologies